Internships and Work Experience Student Internship Requirement

 The internship program can be viewed as an investment by the sponsor company.
 Participating companies provide interns with invaluable training and experience, and in return get the benefit of working with students before committing to full-time employment.

-On average, 60-75% of Construction Management graduates accept full-time positions with the company that sponsored their internship.
+On average, 55-75% of Construction Management graduates accept full-time positions with the company that sponsored their internship.

 Internship Overview

-BEFORE HIRING AN INTERN, please be aware of the following requirement: interns are required to gain valuable experience in the management of construction projects and processes.
-General labor does not meet the requirements of the registered internship.
+- Interns are required to gain valuable experience in the management of construction projects and processes.

 While the department places great value on trade experience, we encourage students to take advantage of those opportunities when satisfying their pre-internship ‘Work Experience’ and reserve the internship course for experience in management and operations.
-If your company would like to provide laborer or trades opportunities, please focus your recruiting efforts on our work experience students who are encouraged to gain valuable experience in the field.
+If your company would like to provide laborer or trades opportunities, please focus your recruiting efforts on our work-experience students who are encouraged to gain valuable experience in the field.

 Sponsoring an Intern